 Steam is a vital part of bread baking because it helps maximize oven spring.

-Bakeries and industrial kitchens are injected with steam, however, most conventional home ovens do not have this feature which requires home bakers to exercise more creativity.
+Bakeries and industrial kitchens are injected with steam, however, most conventional home ovens do not have this feature which requires bakers to exercise more creativity.

+The easiest way to create steam while baking is to use a Dutch oven.
+As dough bakes, water in the dough evaporates creating water vapor.
 The heavy duty cast iron or enamel lid of a Dutch oven provides a seal that naturally traps water vapor in.
 This mimics the humid environment created by steam-injected ovens.
 However, you can still introduce steam in your oven and bake homemade sourdough bread even without a Dutch oven!

 What you need